pavanpabbi/lambdalayer/README.md

 **lambda pyodbc layer for python3.11**

-Use the following commands to generate the lambda layer(pyodbc-4.0.39) for python 3.11 version
+Use the following commands to generate pyodbc-layer.zip for python 3.11 version

           # Builds the image
           $ docker build --platform=linux/amd64 -t mssql-lambda " specify path to the docker file "